Release notes

 We've released LINE Login v2.1 which provides new features to make it easier for you to implement a login feature to your app.
 The new version adds support for the OpenID Connect 1.0 (opens new window) specification which is an identity layer on top of OAuth 2.0.

 With LINE Login v2.1, you'll be able to get ID tokens which contain user profile information when you retrieve the access token.
 This means that you no longer need to send a separate request to retrieve a user's profile information.

 In version 2.1, when users are redirected to the authorization endpoint, we'll be able to check the login session to determine if the user is logged in to LINE or not.
 If users are logged in to LINE and their browsing session is valid, they will not be required to enter their email and passwords to log in.

 # Updated endpoints

-We have updated our authorization endpoints where you can use the new version 2.1 features.
-See the following pages for more information.
+We've updated our authorization endpoints where you can use the new version 2.1 features.
+For more information, see:

-Note: You'll still be able to use our LINE Login v2 endpoints.
+Note: You'll still be able to use our LINE Login v2.0 endpoints.